I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 Can postgraduate students earn credits from language MOMDs?

 Normally not.
 The language MOMDs are undergraduate modules and the credits do not normally contribute towards a postgraduate qualification.
-Students are advised to consult their course leader.
-Postgraduate students who wish to study a language should enrol for an Open Access course.
+The only exception to this is for campus-based students enrolled on the MA in Translation Studies Postgraduate students who wish to study a language should enrol for an Open Access course.

 What is the timetable for language MOMDs?

-Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots so that the times are compatible with degree programmes which allow for MOMD study.
-Click here for a timetable (PDF - 292KB)
+Classes are for 2 hours a week and are mainly timetabled in the University MOMD timetable slots, Wednesday afternoons or evening timeslots so that the times are compatible with degree programmes where MOMD study is permitted.

-I can’t attend all the timetabled hours for my language MOMD.
+I can’t attend the timetabled hours for my language MOMD.
 What should I do?

 First of all, approach your home department.
 If you can study an MOMD subject, you should be available in the MOMD timeslots.
 Your department should be able to change your seminar/lab group if this is causing you a problem with your chosen MOMD subject.
 If you have a core lecture in an MOMD slot which cannot be moved by your department, please let us know in case we can suggest an alternative group.